-In conclusion, the study demonstrates that aquaculture farms are a reservoir of TET, ARB and ARGs.
-The TETr bacteria, especially the possible opportunistic pathogens isolated from aquaculture environments and the presence of TETr genes, implies an urgent need for implementing a monitoring system for antibiotic usage in aquaculture, as ARGs and isolated ARB in farm water may lead to diseases outbreaks which would eventually lead to production losses at fish and shrimp farms.
+The study demonstrates that aquaculture farms are a reservoir of TET, ARB and ARGs.
+The TETr bacteria, especially the possible opportunistic pathogens isolated from aquaculture environments and the presence of TETr genes, implies an urgent need for implementing a monitoring system for antibiotic usage in aquaculture, as ARGs and isolated ARB in farm water may lead to disease outbreaks which would eventually lead to production losses at fish and shrimp farms.
 Further, the ARB and ARGs might have an impact on human society.
-Understanding the route and mechanisms of ARG proliferation is a step to mitigate the risks to human health.
+Understanding the route and mechanisms of ARG proliferation are steps to mitigate the risks to human health.